EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-and-install-a-virtual-machine.md

 On PM-SRV1, create a new virtual machine with the name PM-SRV20.
 The virtual machine should have 1 GB of memory and should install Windows Server Core from 2022_x64_EN_Eval.iso.

+> Why would you want to deactivate time synchronization?

 ## Instructions

-Perform this task on CL1.
+Perform these steps on CL1.

 1. Sign in as **ad\Administrator**.
 1. Open **Hyper-V Manager**.